-The main result of this paper extends these results to all $\bbN$-graded $k$-algebras that admit linear Noether normalizations; see \ref{ch:linear-sop} for the precise definition.
+The main result of this paper extends these results to all $\bbN$-graded $k$-algebras that admit linear Noether normalizations, that is to say, a linear system of parameters; see \ref{ch:linear-sop}.
 We assume $k$ is infinite throughout this paper, for the sake of simplicity, so this class of $k$-algebras includes the standard graded ones.
 For any graded $k$-algebra $R$ and integer $0 \leq c \leq d \colonequals \dim(R)$, let $\bcone^c(R)$ be the cone spanned by Betti tables of modules of codimension at least $c$ and of finite projective dimension.
 We prove:

 \begin{theorem}[Theorem~\ref{th:main-bs}] For $R$ and $\bcone^c_d$ as above, we have a containment $\bcone^c(R) \subseteq \bcone^c_{d}$, and equality holds when $R$ is Cohen-Macaulay. \end{theorem}

 As in \cite{Boij/Soderberg:2008}, one can deduce the following bounds on the multiplicity of a perfect module; that is to say, a finitely generated module whose projective dimension equals its codimension.
 When $R$ is Cohen-Macaulay, perfect modules are precisely those that are Cohen-Macaulay and of finite projective dimension.
 Thus the statement below generalizes the theorem on multiplicities over polynomial rings.